apache/cassandra-sidecar/CONTRIBUTING.md

 ### <a name="thread-pools"></a>Thread Pool Model

 Vertx uses different thread pools for internal processing.
 By default, vertx will use the event loop thread pool, the worker thread pool, and the internal worker thread pool.
+We also introduced `ExecutorPools` in Sidecar to run blocking executions and can be configured separately. `ExecutorPools` should be preferred over the worker and internal worker pools from vertx.

 #### The event loop thread pool (i.e. vert.x-eventloop-thread-1)